corenominal/internet.engineering-wp-theme/README.md

-# internet.engineering-wp-theme
+# internet.engineering WordPress Theme

-WordPress theme for Internet Engineering
+A WordPress theme for Internet Engineering.
+This theme is currently in development.